Wacom-Developer/sdk-for-devices-uwp/GETTING-STARTED.md

 Framework Developer Pack.

 - Download the sample e.g. to C:\CDL
 - copy the sdk NuGet files to the NuGet folder.
-NB: as the location of the NuGet folder is set within the NuGet Package Manager, its location is up to user preference.
+  **NB: as the location of the NuGet folder is set within the NuGet Package Manager, its location is up to user preference.
+By default, it is the nuget folder within the VS sample folder.**
 - Open Demo.WPF.csproj in Visual Studio.
 Add the NuGet folder to the list of Packages Sources in NuGet Package Manager.
 Build the project.
 - Select CPU type Any CPU.
 - Insert the downloaded evaluation license as follows: